Monitoring Respirable Dust in Coal Mines, Mineral Mines and Quarries

 Course delivery and assessment

-The Monitoring Respirable Dust in Coal Mines course is delivered face-to-face over 2 days.
+The Monitoring Respirable Dust in Coal Mines, Mineral Mines and Quarries course is delivered face-to-face over two days.
 It combines trainer-led theory and practical sessions involving small groups and individual activities.
 Some pre-reading of course materials may be required.
 On successful completion of all assessments, participants will be issued with a Statement of Attainment.

 - Overview of occupational hygiene hazards